MerveKucukzoroglu/sverigeloppis/README.md

 * site users/buyers can send a request for more images or videos of loppis so that they can have a better view of the products they sell at loppis.
 * The sellers can upload multiple images and can remove/add more whenever they want.
 * Google translate API for multiple languages.
+* I will further develop Sverige Loppis and publish it in Appstore and Playstore as a mobile application for Android and IOS.

 # Technologies Used
+There are multiple technologies used for this E-Commerce site.
+Technologies used includes Front-end, Back-end, APIs, payment system and Fullstack toolkit:

+* HTML - Used for creating base templates.
+* CSS - Style of the site.
+* JavaScript - For dynamic functionalities and for connecting APIs.
+* Python - Core programming language of this project.
+* [Django](https://www.djangoproject.com/) - Django frameworks for templates tags, django models, django allauth.
+* [Bootstrap](https://getbootstrap.com/) - Used for responsive design, models and noticifation (toast) setup.
+* [Stripe](https://stripe.com/en-gb-se) - Core functionality for making payments possible.
+* [Heroku](https://dashboard.heroku.com/apps) - To deploy the site
+* [Github](https://github.com/) - Storing the repository, Kanban Github projects for project organising and management.
+* [Gitpod](https://www.gitpod.io/) - Used as coding workspace.
+* [Google Fonts](https://fonts.google.com/) - Font used in the site is Montserrat.
+* [Font Awesome](https://fontawesome.com/) - The icons used in the site.
+* [Lucidcharts](https://lucid.app/documents#/dashboard) - To create the chart of models.
+* [Coolors](https://coolors.co/) - To generate and create the color palette of the site.
+* [AmIResponsive](http://ami.responsivedesign.is/) - To generate the mockup image of the site with different devices.
+* Google Developer Tools - To fix issues and test the responsiveness of the site.
+* [PEP8](http://pep8online.com/) - To check pyhton code validity.
+* [W3C Markup Validation Service](https://validator.w3.org/) - For HTML Validator testing.
+* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) - For CSS Validation testing.
+* [JSHint](https://jshint.com/) - Used for JavaScript validator testing.
+* [SQLite](https://www.sqlite.org/index.html) - To store local database while creating the project.
+* [PostgreSQL](https://www.postgresql.org/) - PostgreSQL from Heroku to store the deployed sites database.
+* [Amazon Web Services (AWS)](https://aws.amazon.com/) - To store media and static files

 # Testing
 *Unit Testing*, *Validator Testing*, and *Bugs* are documented [here](/TESTING.md).